Do you know the most powerful way to market your book?

 34. Develop a workshop based on your books content.
 Especially for non-fiction writers, teaching your book’s content can further solidify your expertise in the minds of your readers and your peers.

 36. Design a launch strategy that works.
 Your book launch requires a lot more prep and strategy than several Tweets and a beseeching email to friends and family.
-Plan a party, launch at a unique venue that relates to your book’s content or team up with other authors announcing their new release to heighten the excitement across several author platforms and audiences.
-Here’s a great post via Firepole Marketing on book launch strategy.
+Plan a party, launch at a unique venue that relates to your book’s content, or team up with other authors announcing their new release to heighten the excitement across several author platforms and audiences.

 37. Sign up for the Amazon Affiliate Program.
 Add to your income by earning fees on all qualified purchases through your affiliate link (not just on your books).